-The student has an option of earning the Master of Science degree in Physics on either a thesis or nonthesis option.
-If the non-thesis track is selected, the student must complete thirty (30) credits of graduate course work of which twenty-four (24) must be above the 600-level (or 500-level with consent from the department).
-In the thesis option, the student must complete a minimum of twenty-four (24) credit of graduate coursework (all above the 600-level or 500-level with department approval), at least six (6) credits of thesis research, and submit and defend a written thesis.
-For both the thesis and non-thesis options, only a maximum of six (6) credit hours of graduate credit may be granted for physics courses in the 500 level, or other graduate level courses in the sciences with the approval of the Department Chair.
+The student has an option of earning the Master of Science degree in Physics on either a thesis or non-thesis option.
+If the non-thesis track is selected, the student must complete 30 credits of graduate course work of which 24 must be above the 600-level (or 500-level with consent from the Department).
+In the thesis option, the student must complete a minimum of 24 credits of graduate course work (all above the 600-level or 500-level with Department approval), at least 6 credits of thesis research, and submit and defend a written thesis.
+For both the thesis and non-thesis options, only a maximum of 6 credit hours of graduate credit may be granted for physics courses in the 500 level, or other graduate-level courses in the sciences with the approval of the Department Chair.
 A grade of "B" or better must be attained in each of the physics core courses taken, and a student must achieve a 3.0 overall GPA on a scale of 4.0 to receive a degree.

-Students in the Master of Science are required to complete twenty-one (21) credits of core course work from the 600-level.
-For electives, the student may take other 500 or 600 level courses offered by the Department of Physics & Engineering, or similar level courses offered by other departments in the College of Mathematics, Natural Sciences & Technology with the consent of the department.
-A master's student may also take 800 level Optics courses with approval of the instructor and student's advisor.
+Students in the Master of Science are required to complete 21 credits of core course work from the 600-level.
+For electives, the student may take other 500 or 600 level courses offered by the Department of

+Physics & Engineering, or similar level courses offered by other departments in the College of Agriculture, Science & Technology with the consent of the Department.
+A master's student may also take 800-level optics courses with approval of the Instructor and student's Advisor.